|

 written by Capt.
 Billy, (William Jefferson

-Stubblefield) in 1856, and continued by Troy and
+Stubblefield) in 1856-1860, and continued by Troy

-Josie Cory-Stubblefield from 1972 to date to
+and Josie Cory-Stubblefield from 1972, to date to

-footnote key financial, communication and
+footnote key financial, communication, and

-historical timeline
+historical timeline issues.

------ Ms.
+----- Ms. Cory's

-is to travel annually to her favorite European
+travel annually to her favorite European places,

-places for relaxation, Cannes, Munich and Milan.
+Cannes, Munich and Milan.
+Josie personally covers

-Josie personally covers the Munich Film Festival,
+the Munich Film Festival, MP3, MIP, MIPCOM and

-Cannes, that prompted her to write the
+prompted her to write the Ah

 . . .
 France about the jewel by the Mediterranean